tom-dell/Plex-Meta-Manager-Configs/README.md

 # How to write Plex-Meta-Manager configs

-I've noticed there is a lot of confusion around how to write the Movies.yml file, it's a bit complicated to wrap your head around, so I decided to write some documentation on how to build one.
+I've noticed there is a lot of confusion around how to write the Metadata files (Movies.yml and TVShows.yml) file, it's a bit complicated to wrap your head around, so I decided to write some documentation on how to build one.
 This does not cover creating the config.yml file, for this we assume you have a working omdb, and tmdb API keys.

 Now I must warn you, this is going to get pretty long, and I'm going to take things **very** slowly, now let's get onto it, there are also a lot of links, I **strongly suggest not clicking** them until you finish reading this entire page, otherwise you might get a bit confused.